tjnieradka/AD-Entra-Lab/docs/00-Active-Directory-Fundamentals.md

 A domain is a security boundary that contains users, computers, and resources managed centrally.

+- Has its own:
+-- Users, groups, computers
+-- Policies (GPOs)
+-- Uses a DNS name (e.g., `tntechdemo01.com` )
+-- Authentication happens within the domain

 ---

 ## Tree

 A tree is a group of domains that share a contiguous namespace.

+Examples:
+`tntechdemo01.com`
+`corp.tntechdemo01.com`
+- The same namespace so they are part of the same tree.

 ---

 ## Forest

 A forest is the top-level structure in Active Directory that contains one or more trees and defines the overall security boundary.

+Forest = highest level
+Shares:
+- Schema (object definitions)
+- Configuration
+- Domains in a forest trust each other

 ---